Client classification in the ADGM – a comprehensive guide

 The Abu Dhabi Global Market (“ADGM”) Financial Services Regulatory Authority (“FSRA”) emphasises the importance of correctly categorising clients to ensure appropriate levels of protection and compliance.

-This guide presents the complexities of client categorisation as mandated by the FSRA, and provides a thorough understanding of the requirements and best practices.
+This guide presents the complexities of client categorisation as mandated by the FSRA and provides a thorough understanding of the requirements and best practices.

-Client categorisation: how are clients classified under the FSRA Conduct of Business Rulebook (“COBS”)?
+How are clients classified under the FSRA Conduct of Business Rulebook (“COBS”)?

 An Authorised Person must categorise each of its clients into one of two categories: